ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 However, it required to add a boot.py file to flash to have this ability

-For more information, please refer to the link.
+For more information, please refer to the [link][link-file system].

 [link-network diagram]: https://github.com/ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/blob/main/image/network%20diagram%20-%20github.PNG